History: Panthers vs. Cardinals

 Milestones in Reach

-- Needs five interceptions to pass Richard Marshall/Doug Evans (14) for fifth all-time in franchise history
+- Needs three interceptions to tie Richard Marshall/Doug Evans (14) for fifth all-time in franchise history